Top 11 Gritty Games Like "Uncharted" Everyone Should Play

 Developed by Remedy Entertainment and published by Microsoft, Quantum Break is an action-adventure third-person shooter available on Xbox One and PC.

 The story revolves around a physics experiment gone awry, and the chaos that ensues engulfs the entire world into it.
 You play as Jack Joyce, who has been granted the power to bend time to his will.
 Things spiral out of control when he embarks upon the quest to find out the truth.

-The campaign lasts around 10-12 hours, but that’s not all.
-You’ll also be watching a live action show that runs along with the game.
+The campaign lasts around 10–12 hours, but that’s not all.
+You’ll also be watching a live-action show that runs along with the game.
 The choices you make will impact the game as well as the live-action series.
 Remedy has done a great job of balancing these two aspects of storytelling without sacrificing one medium in favor of another.

 7. Horizon Zero Dawn

-Developer Guerilla Games have ditched their bread and butter formula, trading it for a new, grandeur approach - an open-world RPG.
+Developer Guerilla Games have ditched their bread and butter formula, trading it for a new, grandeur approach to an open-world RPG.
 The inspirations from The Witcher 3 and Skyrim are evident, as it borrows some elements from these games.

 Horizon Zero Dawn is one of the best-looking games on PS4 right now.
 It’s a testament of their technical brilliance that they have crammed so much detail and depth into the world with a limited amount of hardware power.

 A gorgeous world needs an intriguing story for it to come alive.
 Guerilla Games has over-delivered.
 I honestly wasn’t expecting the overarching storyline to be that impressive.
 This post-apocalyptic tale has multiple twists along the way that’ll pleasantly surprise you.